-Why would people use Lawyer?
-The term Lawyer is probably used more over in the USA, it’s used occasionally over here but the term generally means anyone who is a licensed legal practitioner who is qualified to give legal advice in a certain area of law.
+Why would people use a Lawyer?
+The term Lawyer is probably used more commonly over in the USA, it’s used occasionally in the UK, but the term generally means anyone who is a licensed legal practitioner who is qualified to give legal advice in a certain area of law.
 If we were to be technical, both Solicitors and Barristers are classed as Lawyers; that’s one area cleared up!

 A solicitor is the main point of contact and usually the first point of contact when starting any legal case.
 When starting legal action the solicitor will advise the client on what the best course of action is in the area of expertise.
 Solicitors in the United Kingdom vary in the work they do, some focus on contentious work such as litigation (take action against individuals or organisations) and some do non-contentious work such as wills, conveyancing and other commercial work.

 The Solicitor normally always deals directly with the client and you’ll end up liaising a lot with your Solicitor.
 They will take necessary actions for the client, advise clients on necessary legal actions and be a representative for the client in their case.
 The Solicitor also deals with all the paperwork for the client and communications between parties.
 They write documents, letters and contracts specific to the client and case in question making sure everything is prepared for the case and court if necessary.